jpchawanda1/ETL_Midterm_Justice_444/README.md

 ## 2. ETL Phases
 - **etl_extract.ipynb**: Extracts raw and incremental datasets from CSV files and prepares them for transformation.
-- **etl_transform.ipynb**: Applies at least four meaningful transformations to both datasets, such as removing duplicates, handling missing values, converting date columns, and categorizing the 'Purpose' column.
+- **etl_transform.ipynb**: Applies at least four meaningful transformations to both datasets, such as removing duplicates, handling missing values, converting date columns, and categorizing the `product` column.
 Outputs are saved as transformed CSV files.
     - **Transformations Applied (with Before/After Examples):**
         1. **Remove Duplicate Rows**
            - *What/Why:* Ensures each record is unique, preventing double-counting and data skew.